Skip to main content

 Narrow

-Narrow raises thresholds and keeps strict News geography filtering.
+Narrow raises thresholds and keeps strict News retrieval controls.
 Use Narrow when review volume is too high and your program can tolerate less borderline recall in exchange for fewer weaker matches.
+Narrow uses strict News geography bias, strict News name filtering, a retrieval cap of 200 articles, and News location inference off.

 WorkflowSanctions prePEP preNews prePost